Resources

 • Conflict, Disability and Health: Post-conflict disability, its burden upon the health system and strategies to address these issues within the occupied Palestinian territories.

 • What impact does the provision of wheelchairs for people with a disability have in meeting the Millennium Development Goals and what are the issues and challenges associated with wheelchair provision in less resourced settings?
-(With particular reference to the United Nations convention on the rights of people with a disability and the ‘Guidelines for the Provision of Manual Wheelchairs in Less Resourced Settings’ published by World Health Organisation in 2008).

 • An Overview of the Mental Health of Refugees.

-• MALARIA: The non-drug methods of minimising malarial transmission.
+• Malaria: The non-drug methods of minimising malarial transmission.

 • Disability and Rehabilitation in Cambodia.

-• MALARIA: How to prevent expatriates catching malaria in Vanuatu on a short-term and long-term basis.
+• Malaria: How to prevent expatriates catching malaria in Vanuatu on a short-term and long-term basis.

 ESSAY TOPICS 2010